siddharth241/JenkinsDemo/README.md

 # JenkinsDemo
-This a sample testt file cretaed for Jenkins demo
+This a sample test file cretaed for Jenkins demo